roelofjan-elsinga/portfolio/resources/content/collections/articles/how-to-set-up-automatically-deploy-website-github-pages.md

 ![Create a new GitHub Action](/images/articles/how-to-set-up-automatically-deploy-website-github-pages/Screenshot_from_2020-04-22_13-49-11.png)

 Then click on "Set up a workflow yourself" on the right side.
-In the new screen you can write your configuration, but you can remove everything that's there and paste this instead:
+In the new screen, you can write your configuration, but you can remove everything that's there and paste this instead:

 ```yaml
 # This script deploys your website automatically